 Institutions like the Agricultural Development Fund of Saudi Arabia (ADF) were founded by royal decree to facilitate and encourage the growth of agriculture in the Kingdom, back in 1962.
 The main purpose of the ADF to date is to finance agricultural activities in Saudi Arabia by providing loans to farmers.
 Since its establishment 57 years ago, the ADF has paid an approximate $8.8bn to support emerging and small farmers.
 In 2018 alone, the ADF allocated an amount of $800m to promote the sustainable rural development program of Saudi Arabia.

 Technical and support services:

 The government has introduced farming practices and encouraged the adoption of sustainable agricultural concepts, educating the farming community to use natural resources, including water, with sustainable mindfulness, as well as facilitated the mechanization and automation of agricultural units and farms across the Kingdom.

-The government has most recently approved financial support for the environment, water and agriculture sectors worth SR92 billion to help the country meet their goals under the government’s 2030 Economic Plan for self-sustenance.
+The government has most recently approved financial support for the environment, water, and agriculture sectors worth SR92 billion to help the country meet its goals under the government’s 2030 Economic Plan for self-sustenance.
 These initiatives have also facilitated farmers with electrical subsidies and occasionally free water for agri use.